2023 Endurance Sports – Technology Trends – GPS Watches & Bike Computers

 Ultra Wideband Connectivity (UWB) was introduced by Apple’s FindMy service in 2021 and it’s pretty good IMHO.
 We’ve already seen a few sports devices have built-in UWB location chips (Van Moof bikes) and many cyclists have secreted Apple AirTags in their bikes to aid the recovery of stolen kit.
 We will definitely see more new sports accessories in 2023 with inbuilt UWB chips.

-Satellite connectivity requires paid-for services and a large antennae.
-Satellite features will not be significant on watches or bike computers
+Satellite connectivity requires paid-for services and large antennae.
+Satellite features will not be significant on sports adventure watches or bike computers for many more years.

 Payment Tech /NFC